-As at June 30, 2022, based on management's fair value assessment of these investments, the Company reported the fair value of CXTL \$4.3 million (December 31, 2021 - \$4.3 million).
+As at September 30, 2022, based on management's fair value assessment of its investment in CXTL, the Company reported the fair value to be \$4.3 million (December 31, 2021 - \$4.3 million).
 An adjusted cost approach with reference to the original purchase price of the company and updated share pricing for the consideration rendered in further transactions entered into by the Company for CXTL has been used for this purpose.
 This has resulted in use of an implied discount of 65%.
-Investments other than CXTL however have been assessed to have \$nil fair value as at June 30, 2022 (December 31, 2021 - \$nil).
+As at September 30, 2022, based on management's fair value assessment of its investment in Previcare, the Company reported the fair value to be \$5.0 million (December 31, 2021 - \$nil).
+Investments other than CXTL and Previcare, however, have been assessed to have \$nil fair value as at September 30, 2022 (December 31, 2021 - \$nil).